slerman12/Builder/minihydra/src/minihydra/README.md

 For deeper documentation and allowing this work to continue to be open source, please consider [donating](https://github.com/sponsors/AGI-init).

+Building the UnifiedML ecosystem was a lot of work and I could use money.

 [//]: # (### Literals: )

 [//]: # (lists, dicts, floats, ints, booleans, null, inf, strings; put lists and dicts in quotes)